kkapelon/kkapelon.github.io/_posts/2017-03-02-hosted-ci-comparison.md

 Maven and Gradle artifacts should be cached after each build.
 If you have embraced the Micro-services paradigm there is a very good chance that fetching these dependencies might take as much time as the build itself.

-`Partial` support means that I could get cache working for Maven but not Gradle. `Yes` means that both my Gradle and Maven builds had cache enabled.
+`Partial` support means that I could get cache working for Maven but not Gradle (or that caching is non configurable in general). `Yes` means that both my Gradle and Maven builds had cache enabled with no problems at all.

 For me this is probably the most important feature as lack of cache will make all builds much slower (and in some cases the dependency downloading dominates the actual compilation).